DoDAO-io/dodao-defi-course/generated/questions/decentralized_exchanges.md

 - [x]  High slippage for low liquidity markets
 - [ ]  No Order Book maintenance
-- [ ]  The danger of impermanent loss/coin de-peg
+- [x]  The danger of impermanent loss/coin de-peg
-- [ ]  Total loss of funds possible
+- [x]  Total loss of funds possible

-Hint: hint
+Hint: Impermanent Loss, High Slippage, Total fund loss

-Explanation: explanation
+Explanation: Cons as are:- 1) The danger of impermanent loss/coin De-Pegg may cause a total possible loss of funds in Liquidity Pools.
+2) High slippage for low liquidity markets.
+So, please do observe and set your slippage tolerance threshold level while trading.

 Sub Topics: amm